guzmonne/dynamodb-graph/README.md

   });
 ```

-On a positive note, `FilterExpresions` has more operators that we can use.
-Not all of them can be applied while using this pattern, so I have only included the ones with value.
+On a positive note, `filter` conditions can use more operators.
 These are:

 * `IN`: True if the `data` of the Node is included on the `value` list.
 * `contains`: True if the `data` contains a substring equal to the `value`.
 * `size`: True if the `data` has a length equal to the `value`.

 If you check DynamoDB documentation you'll note that you can use other comparators when working with the `size` function.
-To make things simpler for myself, I only included the equality.
+To make things simpler for myself, I only included the equality for now.
 I plan to correct this in further versions.

-Logical evaluations can also be used up two one level, using an `AND`, `OR`, or `NOT` key, with a condition object. _On a future version, I plan to allow more than just one level of logical evaluations._
+Logical evaluations can also be used up two one level, using an `and`, `or`, or `not` key, with a condition object. _On a future version, I plan to allow more than just one level of logical evaluations._

 ```javascript
 var id = 'Character#2';